-What are the 4 major and revolutionary trends in the world of work?
+What are the 4 major revolutionary trends in the world of work?

 Curious to know what our bedimacans had to say on the subject, we asked them directly in an internal survey.
 The result?
-Their opinions converge on these 4 changes and give us a better understanding of the future of the job market.
+Their opinions converge on these 4 changes, giving us a better understanding of the future of the job market.

 1. Technological advances

-"A major development is automation, the accelerating replacement of human tasks by artificial intelligence and the exponential evolution of communication media."
+"A major evolution is automation, the accelerating replacement of human tasks by artificial intelligence and the exponential evolution of means of communication."

-Technological advances in communication such as video conferencing tools and online collaboration platforms have indeed been fertile ground for change in the world of work by enabling greater flexibility and more effective remote collaboration.
+Technological advances in communications, such as videoconferencing tools and online collaboration platforms, have indeed been fertile ground for change in the world of work, enabling greater flexibility and more effective remote collaboration.

-AIs, on the other hand, will radically transform the way we work and essentially present themselves as sources of optimization for various tasks.
-They can help automate repetitive tasks, improve decision making and increase process efficiency.
+AIs, meanwhile, are set to radically transform the way we work, and essentially present themselves as sources of optimization for a variety of tasks.
+They can help automate repetitive tasks, improve decision-making and increase process efficiency.

 2. Happiness at work

-"One of the big changes in my opinion is the notion of well-being at work and the recognition of the importance of this: whether physical (ergonomics), mental (concentration, fatigue, stress), individual or collective.
+"One of the biggest changes, in my opinion, is the notion of well-being in the workplace and the recognition of its importance: whether physical (ergonomics), mental (concentration, fatigue, stress), individual or collective".

-Happiness at work is a concept that has gained momentum in recent years, and was widely discussed at the last "Hub Forum on the Future of Work" in November 2022.
-The finding?
-Employees don't just want to be satisfied anymore...they want work that is meaningful, that allows them to grow personally and professionally, and that gives them a sense of accomplishment.
+Happiness at work is a notion that has gained momentum in recent years, and was in fact widely discussed at the last "Hub Forum on the theme of the future of work" in November 2022.

-In response to this growing need for happiness, we see things like:
+In response to this growing need for happiness, we are seeing the emergence of elements such as:

 new positions: